 I mentioned our partners earlier.
 They do the heavy lifting to mentor and support students in navigating the process of preparing, getting into, and graduating from college with academic tutoring, mentoring, access to technology and encouragement.
 They are: TRIO programs at NC State and Appalachian State University, NC State Student Services, including Pack Promise, Appalachian ACCESS and Carolina Youth Coalition of Charlotte, NC.
 We added two new partners in 2020, both focused on students earlier in the education life cycle: The Daniel Center in Raleigh and GenOne in Charlotte.
 Scholarship applicants come to us almost exclusively from our partners.

 As we turn our attention to the application cycle in 2021 and the 21/22 school year, we continue to engage students during scholarship information sessions using virtual meeting platforms.
 We will conduct interviews in the same way.
 It’s not ideal, but we are thrilled to be “meeting” students once again.

-Again this year, I am appreciative of your support and hope that you are all aware of the important role you’ve played in the lives of our Goodwin Meissner Scholars: helping them obtain their degrees and ultimately launch their careers.
+Again this year, I am appreciative of your support and hope that you are all aware of the important role you’ve played in the lives of Goodwin Meissner Scholars.
+Whether through your cheerleading, donations, or both, you helped them obtain their degrees and ultimately launch their careers.